isotopp/isotopp.github.io/content/posts/2020-11-15-my-home-sensor-network.md

 The repeaters need to be paired with the ConBee.
 That is done by putting the ConBee into open mode, and then poking a small hole in the TRÅDFRI Signal repeater with a SIM tool or a paper clip.
 The single LED in the repeater will dim, blink, and 30s later the gateway has picked up the new device.

 The repeaters have substantially better antennas than the ConBee.
-I purchased three, estimating I would need them to chain from the top floor across the first floor and the ground floor into the shed, but actually one repeater on the first floor would have been sufficient.
+I purchased three, estimating I would need them to chain from the top floor across the first floor and the first floor into the shed, but actually one repeater on the first floor would have been sufficient.
 On the other hand these devices are 10 Euro each, so I do not really care.

 ### Sensors

 I am using Aqara sensors which report temperature, humidity and pressure.
-The pressure sensors are impressive - they are long term stable, and they register when I take down a sensor from the second floor to the ground floor.
-The devices are extremely small - they are powered by a CR2032 cell (eg IKEA PLATTBOJ), and can run off it for around a year.
+The pressure sensors are impressive - they are long term stable, and they register when I take down a sensor from the second floor to the first floor.
+The devices are tiny - they are powered by a CR2032 cell (e.g. IKEA PLATTBOJ), and can run off it for around a year.
 The device is about twice as thick as the CR2032, and only slightly larger than the battery.

-They come with two double sided adhesive rings, have a pairing button on one side and a tiny blue indicator LED that only signals pairing and is otherwise unused.
+They come with two double-sided adhesive rings, have a pairing button on one side and a tiny blue indicator LED that only signals pairing and is otherwise unused.

-They report measurements aynchronously as the data changes, which makes MQTT a much better suited protocol then HTTP.
+They report measurements asynchronously as the data changes, which makes MQTT a much better suited protocol then HTTP.

 They are available on Amazon from a number of makers, at vastly different prices and delivery times.
-I assume that a 100-pack of these directly from Shenzen comes in at 2.50 Euro/pc or so - individual sensors incl. shipping come in at $6.50 at Aliexpress.
+I assume that a 100-pack of these directly from Shenzhen comes in at 2.50 Euro/pc or so - individual sensors incl. shipping come in at $6.50 at Aliexpress.
 [Here](https://www.amazon.de/gp/product/B07SB2C327), [here](https://www.amazon.de/gp/product/B07RQTQ4JH) and [here](https://www.amazon.de/gp/product/B088ZT28T6) are some sources, but I have seen them as low as 10-12 Euro/pc.

 ![](/uploads/2020/11/iot-aqara1.jpg)

 *A wireless mouse was delivered in container made from these plastic shells.
-I used one to protect the Aqare sensor against the weather.*
+I used one to protect the Aqara sensor against the weather.*

 The Aqara sensor is not really an outdoor sensor.
 It works well on the east side of the house, but the west side is the local weather side, and needs more water protection.
 I know this, because the first sensor on this side of the house drowned and shorted out after a rainstorm.
-I have mounted the replacement sensor in an upside down, open plastic container, and the glued the container to the top bar of a window.
+I have mounted the replacement sensor in an upside down, open plastic container, and then glued the container to the top bar of a window.
 The seems to work fine.

 ![](/uploads/2020/11/iot-aqara2.jpg)